mgruszkiewicz/isseispace/content/blog/cursed-kubernetes-storage-experiment.md

    READ: bw=722KiB/s (739kB/s), 722KiB/s-722KiB/s (739kB/s-739kB/s), io=75.1MiB (78.8MB), run=106574-106574msec
   WRITE: bw=239KiB/s (245kB/s), 239KiB/s-239KiB/s (245kB/s-245kB/s), io=24.9MiB (26.1MB), run=106574-106574msec
 ```
-yeah, not that suprising.
+yeah, not that surprising.

+## Real-world application test?

+I really wanted to make a benchmark using Postgres `pgbench`, but Postgres will just hang on creating initial data, so i gave up.
+I think we already know how good it would perform with the current setup.

 ## End words
 Actually, the setup process on both RouterOS and Kubernetes part was pretty painless and i didn't even need to spend multiple hours on troubleshooting.
-Would i recomended that setup for file storage on PVC?
-Definitely not, but in a pinch, it might actually be useful as a shared storage for e.g small configuration files that need R/W access (otherwise just use configmaps).
+Would I recommended that setup for file storage on PVC?
+Definitely not, but in a pinch, it might actually be useful as a shared storage for e.g. small configuration files that need R/W access (otherwise just use configmaps).

 ## References